Loose Cannons

 Believe it or not, crude car-bound cop, MacArthur Stern (Gene Hackman), gets to meet two people crazier than he is during his most recent investigation.

-Fielding (Dan Aykroyd), who is a rather peculiars character I'd say.
+Fielding (Dan Aykroyd), who is a rather peculiar character.
 He's

-from a spilt personality disorder that manifests itself in times of stress,
+from a split personality disorder that manifests itself in times of stress,

 WAK-WAK!